SnapBanane/DoomStyle/README.md

 ## Project Statistics

-You can generate up-to-date stats with:
+You can generate up-to-date stats with: (only works on windows though)

 ```powershell
 .\stats.ps1